couchbase-partners/amazon-eks-couchbase/README.md

 ## Setting up EKS

-There are some nice instructions for setting EKS up in the Getting Started guide here: file:///EKSDocs/userguide/getting-started.html
+There are some nice instructions for setting EKS up in the Getting Started guide under EKSDocs/userguide/getting-started.html

+## Deploying the Operator

+Once you have an EKS cluster deployed and a running kubectl, you're ready to deploy the Operator.
+The instructions for deploying that are [here](http://docs.couchbase.com/prerelease/couchbase-operator/beta/overview.html).